How Credit and Interest Rate Risks Will Shake Investors in 2025

 They assign credit ratings based on their analysis of the issuer's ability to repay debt, offering valuable insights to investors regarding the level of risk associated with a particular investment.

-Assessing Credit Risk in Corporate Bonds
+How to Evaluate Credit Risk in Corporate Bonds and Debt Instruments

 Credit risk plays a pivotal role in the world of corporate bonds, influencing investor decisions and bond prices.